There are a number of ways you can stay updated with the progress of work in Projectplace—on different detail levels and just when you need it.

 Use the filter section to focus on certain aspects of work, such as status, activities, tags, and more.
-When one or more filter options has been selected and the Apply button has been pressed, the chart and metrics will be recalculated based on the filter option(s) selected.
+When one or more filter options has been selected and the Apply button has been pressed, the chart and metrics are recalculated based on the selected filter options.

 The burn-up chart shows the work done in relation to the total work.